lsst-sitcom/sitcomtn-145/index.rst

-Analysis of Strut currents: During a 2 minute window in the TEA vibration, we detect a characteristic peak frequency of ~0.49 Hz in all 6 motor currents, same as positions and again consistent with MTRotator Analysis which gave us a 0.54 Hz (Te-Wei; DM-45291).
+**Analysis of Strut currents**: During a 2 minute window in the TEA vibration, we detect a characteristic peak frequency of ~0.49 Hz in all 6 motor currents, same as positions and again consistent with MTRotator Analysis which gave us a 0.54 Hz (Te-Wei; `DM-45291 <https://rubinobs.atlassian.net/browse/DM-45291>`_).
 Interestingly, current through Strut 2 also shows the 2nd and 4th harmonics while current through Strut 3 shows 2nd and 3rd harmonics of the 0.49 Hz.
 Strut 4 current shows a lot more (it is also the famous runaway Strut !).
 Each of the Strut currents show dramatic increase in amplitudes.